mpariente/fastmp/_posts/2020-11-08-huion-h950p-with-linux.md

+---
+toc: true
+layout: post
+description:
+categories: [markdown]
-# Installing the Huion 950p graphic tablet in Linux
+title: Installing the Huion 950p graphic tablet in Linux
+---

 All these were tested on Ubuntu 20.04 but the distro shouldn't make a big difference here.